annmohankunnath/Motion-Detection-with-Webcam/README.md

 The timestamps are written into a dataframe and the dataframe is written into a csv file called "Times.csv"

-Finally, the device camera is stopped from capturing any more video and all the windows are closed and associated memory deallocated
+Finally, the device camera is stopped from capturing any more video and all the windows are closed and associated memory deallocated.